Revivedrecord/xv6threadsassignment/README.md

 To apply these changes to a fresh xv6 installation:

-1. Clone the standard xv6 repository:  https://github.com/mit-pdos/xv6-riscv.git
+1. Clone the standard xv6 repository:  https://github.com/mit-pdos/xv6-public
 2. Replace the original files with the modified versions from this repository
-3. Add the new threadtest.c file to the user directory
-4. Build and run (make qemu) (threadtest)